-Advancing global health and

-'billions of people still live without safe water,

-hygiene

 Water

 WATER

 Water, sanitation and hygiene are critical for a cleaner, healthier world.
 Several of our biggest and fastest-growing markets in Africa, the Middle East and India are in waterstressed areas.
 This can make it difficult for people to access hygiene and health services and in many regions climate change is making the problem worse.
 We're taking a number of steps to reduce our water footprint and advance global health and hygiene.
 Since 2012, we've focused on reducing water use in our operations.
-We're committed to safequarding water resources now and in the future and driving better access to clean water and sanitation in communities around the world.
+We're committed to safeguarding water resources now and in the future and driving better access to clean water and sanitation in communities around the world.

-Our commitment Halving our water footprint by 20401 and helping people get better access to clean water and sanitation Our targets Water positive in water-stressed locations where we operate by 2030 schedule
+Our commitment Halving our water footprint by 2040 and helping people get better access to clean water and sanitation Our targets Water positive in water-stressed locations where we operate by 2030

-50% reduction in product water footprint by 20401
+50% reduction in product water footprint by 2040

-Supporting SDG 6 - providing universal access to water and sanitation for all by 2030

-According to the latest UN-Water progress report, quality water, has an impact on people's health.
-This was a key finding from our research to understand how people are adapting their hygiene and health behaviours in response to the effects of climate change, particularly in water-stressed environments. sanitation and hygiene services'2.
-More than two billion3 people live in countries that are water-stressed, where
+Supporting SDG 6 - providing universal access to water and sanitation for all by 2030 Advancing global health and hygiene According to the latest UN-Water progress report, 'billions of people still live without safe water, sanitation and hygiene services'.
+More than two billion people live in countries that are water-stressed, where demand for accessible fresh water exceeds supply.
+Poor access to water, due to water scarcity and poorquality water, has an impact on people's health.
+This was a key finding from our research to understand how people are adapting their hygiene and health behaviours in response to the effects of climate change, particularly in water-stressed environments.